openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 when it is synchronized.

-If you want to use virtual machines to launch Fuel then you have to be sure that dnsmasq on master node is configured to support the PXE client you use on your virtual machines.
+If you want to use virtual machines to launch Fuel then you have to be sure that dnsmasq on Master node is configured to support the PXE client you use on your virtual machines.
 We enabled *dhcp-no-override* option because without it dnsmasq tries to move ``PXE filename`` and ``PXE servername`` special fields into DHCP options.
 Not all PXE implementations can recognize those options and therefore they will not be able to boot.
 For example, CentOS 6.4 uses gPXE implementation instead of more advanced iPXE by default.

-When Master Node installation is done
+When Master Node Installation is Done
 -------------------------------------

 Once the Master node is installed, power on all other nodes and log in to the